TaitonProject/ng-sws/libs/sws-hint/README.md

 # hint/tooltip
-sws-hint module to work in Angular 5
+sws-hint directive to work in Angular 5
 ### To install simply run
 npm install sws-hint.
-To use it in your Angular 5 app import the module. import {SwsHintModule} from 'sws-hint';
+To use it in your Angular 5 app import the module. import {SwsHintDirective} from 'sws-hint';
 ```@NgModule({
 imports:[
-SwsHintModule
+SwsHintDirective
 ],
 })
 ```